adobe-fonts/kenten-generic/README.md

 ## Getting Involved

-For any suggestions for changes, please [vctreate a new issue](https://github.com/adobe-fonts/kenten-generic/issues) for consideration.
+For any suggestions for changes, please [create a new issue](https://github.com/adobe-fonts/kenten-generic/issues) for consideration.